 DISCLAIMER: This content is provided for informational purposes only and is not intended as legal, accounting, tax, HR, or other professional advice.
 You are responsible for your own compliance with laws and regulations.
 You should contact your attorney or other relevant advisor for advice specific to your circumstances.

 Thinking of opening your own catering business?
 Now is a great time to do it.
-There are over 140,000 catering businesses in the United States, with the demand for catering only growing larger.
+There are over 30,005 Caterers businesses as of 2022 in the United States, with the demand for catering only growing larger.

-Whether you’re opening up a small catering business in your hometown or building a massive company with clients nationwide, your catering success comes down to having a great concept and staying true to your vision.
+Whether you’re opening up a small catering service in your hometown or building a massive company with clients nationwide, your catering success comes down to having a great concept and staying true to your vision.
 When writing your business plan, you should already have a clear idea of your own business theme.
 Download our free business plan template here for more business model tips.